Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

 **********************

 .. note::

-    For this submission, we overhauled our benchmarking framework.
+    For this submission, we overhauled our benchmarking framework once again.
 After compilation, the main entry point can be called using ``./build/<OS_NAME>/benchmarks``, but that will not actually run any benchmarks.
 Which benchmark types should be run is specified using command like arguments, such as ``matmul`` or ``unary``.
 Multiple benchmarks can be run at once, for example by running: ``./build/OS_NAME/benchmarks matmul unary``.
 The results are saved in the ``benchmarks`` folder in text files.

 4.2.1 Zero Primitive
 ===========================